isaacnmm/pestpolicy-hugo2XX/content/posts/can-cats-get-fleas-in-the-winter/index.md

 Fleas will thrive at a 70 percent humidity level.
 Moisture is critical for fleas' survival because it helps the eggs to hatch and the other stages to grow over the flea life cycle.
 Fleas will develop, hatch, and survive at temperatures only at a temperature at or above 13C (55.
 4F).
 Flea pre-adult stages will not survive when the Relative humidity drops below 50%.

-Therefore, the [fleas larvae](https://pestpolicy.com/what-do-flea-larvae-look-like/) will opt to hide under thecarpet fibers, moist anddark places.
+Therefore, the [fleas larvae](https://pestpolicy.com/what-do-flea-larvae-look-like/)will opt to hide under thecarpet fibers, moist anddark places.

 ##  **Flea treating your cat during winter**